ComputingStack/Uniview-OpenStack-Portal/README.md

 3: Prepare mysql or maria database engine or reuse any of those pre-created, such as install by "sudo apt install mysql-server" on a Ubuntu host

-Step 1: create database and user, grant the user to access the database from docker hosts
+Step 1: Create database and user, grant the user to access the database from docker hosts

-Step 2: edit the credentials needed in the docker-compose file as environment variables
+Step 2: Edit the credentials needed in the docker-compose file as environment variables

 Step 3: Service is up: "docker-compose up"